docker/docs/content/security/for-admins/enforce-sign-in/methods.md

 ## plist method (Mac only)

-{{% restricted title="Early Access" %}}
-The plist method is an [early access](../../../release-lifecycle.md#early-access-ea) feature for Docker Business subscribers.
+> [!NOTE]
+>
-It's available with Docker Desktop version 4.32 and later.
+> The registry key method is available with Docker Desktop version 4.32 and later.
-{{% /restricted %}}

 1. Create the file `/Library/Application Support/com.docker.docker/desktop.plist`.
 2. Open `desktop.plist` in a text editor and add the following content, where `myorg` is replaced with your organization’s name all lowercase: